archfiend515/Smart-waste-segregation/README.md

 ## Software Setup

- 1. https://maker.pro/raspberry-pi/projects/          how-to-connect-a-raspberry-pi-to-a-laptop-display - For Connecting to Pi from your Laptop
+ 1. https://maker.pro/raspberry-pi/projects/how-to-connect-a-raspberry-pi-to-a-laptop-display - For Connecting to Pi from your Laptop

  2. https://qengineering.eu/install-opencv-4.4-on-raspberry-pi-4.html - Follow the steps in this link for installing OpenCV 4.
 (Virtual Environment part is not required for c++)